ubcgif/dcip2d/content/backgroundtheory.rst

 inversions.

-To outline our methodology it is convenient to introduce a single notation for the and for the .
+To outline our methodology it is convenient to introduce a single notation for the data and for the model.
 We let :math:`\boldsymbol{\vec{d}} = (d_1,d_2,\ldots,d_n)^T` denote the data so that :math:`d_i` is the i\ :math:`^{th}` potential in a DC resistivity data set or the i\ :math:`^{th}` apparent chargeability in an IP survey.
 Let